• Skip to primary navigation

 2. Separate the Point and Flat.
 After the brisket reaches 165 degrees Fahrenheit use a long slicer knife along the fat pocket that is between the point and flat and separate the two muscles.

 3. Cube the Point.
-Cut up the point into 1 to 1 ½ inch cubes into a tray, add sauce and honey.
-Place uncovered back into the smoker for a few more hours.
+Cut up the point into 1 to 1 1/2 inch cubes and add to a tray, then add sauce and honey and toss together.
+Then place, uncovered, back into the smoker for a few more hours.

 Smoke the Whole Brisket